dajk/meant-stack-todo/readme.md

 -

-For development purposes, you should have to install MongoDB on your local machine and run it as first two steps in guide below.
+For development purposes, you should have to install MongoDB on your local machine and run it as first two steps in the guide below.

 ### Dev Guide